RetryR1v2/mms-bounty/README.md

 - 1.1.8
 - Fixed Spawn Enemy Bug
 - Added More Enemys to Make it Harder now its more Fun
+- 1.1.9
+- Added RandomGuns to Enemys or you can give them 1 Specific Gun ( Special Thanks to Jannings for Help me)
+- Added Translation deafault = de_lang (Credits:Translation system from bcc used Copyd shared/locales.lua)

 # installation

 - Run the SQL files to add Tables in your DB
+- To Change Language just copy Everything from installation/enlang and Replace the -de lang in Config

 # Required